Morphological psychology

 Morphological psychology claims to be one of the most recent full psychology theories.
-It has been developed in the 1960s by Professor Wilhelm Salber at the University of Cologne, Germany.
+It was developed in the 1960s by Professor Wilhelm Salber at the University of Cologne, Germany.
 In his understanding, morphology is the science of the structure of living things.
 "Morphing" describes the seamless transition from one state or appearance into another.
 Like the morphing technique used in films, morphological psychology studies the structures of our psyche and aims to understand the transitions, the metamorphosis of our mind.

-Morphological psychology recognizes that our mind is in a constant state of flux, being shaped and shaping at the same time.
+Morphological psychology recognizes that the mind is in a constant state of flux, being shaped and shaping at the same time.
 It is a psychological theory that considers our mental workings as a dynamic system.
 Morphology asserts that we are in a constant state of change throughout our life.
 In every millisecond we experience entire psychological worlds.
 The only constant in life is change, and Salber has taken this principle to morphological psychology.